Vaux-le-Vicomte: Fête and arrest

 The château was lavish, refined and dazzling to behold, but those characteristics proved tragic for its owner: the king had Fouquet arrested shortly after a famous fête that took place on 17 August 1661, where Molière's play 'Les Fâcheux' debuted.
 The celebration had been too impressive and the superintendent's home too luxurious.
 Fouquet's intentions were to flatter the king; part of Vaux-le-Vicomte was actually constructed specifically for the king, but Fouquet's plan backfired.
-Jean-Baptiste Colbert led the king to believe that his minister's magnificence was funded by the misappropriation of public funds.
-Colbert, who then replaced Fouquet as superintendent of finances, arrested him.
+Jean-Baptiste Colbert led the king to believe that his minister's magnificence was funded by the misappropriation of public funds, resulting in his arrest by d'Artagnan.
 Later, Voltaire was to sum up the famous fête: "On 17 August, at six in the evening Fouquet was the King of France: at two in the morning he was nobody."
 La Fontaine wrote describing the fête and shortly afterwards penned his Elégie aux nymphes de Vaux.